tillchen/personal-website/content/posts/2020-11-02-Python-Advanced-Tricks.md

 #### array.array

 It is a basic C-style typed array that's more space-efficient.
-Unlike list, it can only have on e type.
+Unlike list, it can only have one type.

 ```py
 import array